From Luke's diary

 I have hope in them, and I'm sure that they will be able to do great things from now on.

 From now on, my dear diary, I don't think I will be writing as often anymore.
 My life is becoming so calm right now, it would just be a boring report of normal everyday life.
 Yet, I saw that both my daughters still spend a lot of time writing their diaries.
 So, if any historian ever found this diary and was curious about what happens next, I suggest them to look for their diaries next.
-They are very ambitious girls, I'm sure that their diaries will be filled with a lot of great achievement worth of being read.
+They are very ambitious girls, I'm sure that their diaries will be filled with a lot of great achievements worth being read.

 No comments: